GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Altering flow behaviour

-There a couple of ways to modify the behavior of the authentication flow.
+There are a couple of ways to modify the behavior of the authentication flow.
 These are slight flow changes though.
 To achieve needs not covered in this section, you may want to open a [support ticket](https://support.gluu.org) for further assistance.
-Customization may require programming skills in languages such as python, Java, and Node.js.
+Customization may require programming skills in languages such as Python, Java, and Node.js.

-Wait at least 1 minute before testing all modications to give the server time to pickup configuration changes.
+Wait at least 1 minute before testing all modications to give the server time to pick up configuration changes.

 ### Requiring email in profile